natwonglakhon/House_price_modelling/Readme.md

 |--------|------------------|----------------------|
 | R2 Score | 0.615 | 0.791 |

 Linear regression gives at 61.5% R2, which is a reasonable baseline.
-Switching to Random Forest with 400 trees produces this up to 79.1%, a meaningful improvement that comes from the model being able to capture non-linear relationships in the data that linear regression simply cannot handle.
+Switching to Random Forest with 400 trees improves this up to 79.1%.
+The improvement comes from the model being able to capture non-linear relationships in the data that linear regression cannot handle.

 The Random Forest was also tested across different numbers of trees (100, 200, 300, 400) and R2 improves gradually as more trees are added.

+Looking at feature importance, median income is by far the strongest predictor, accounting for 43.6% of the model's decisions.
+Location features (latitude and longitude) are the next most influential, which makes intuitive sense for housing prices.

 ### Visualisations